felangel/bloc/docs/flutterangulargithubsearch.md

 ?> **Note:** Our `GithubRepository` is created in `main` and injected into our `App`.
 Our `SearchForm` is wrapped in a `BlocProvider` which is responsible for initializing, closing, and making the instance of `GithubSearchBloc` available to the `SearchForm` widget and its children.

 That’s all there is to it!
-We’ve now successfully implemented a github search app in Flutter using the [bloc](https://pub.dev/packages/bloc) and [flutter_bloc](https://pub.dev/packages/flutter_bloc) packages and we’ve successfully separated our presentation layer from our business logic.
+We’ve now successfully implemented a GitHub search app in Flutter using the [bloc](https://pub.dev/packages/bloc) and [flutter_bloc](https://pub.dev/packages/flutter_bloc) packages and we’ve successfully separated our presentation layer from our business logic.

-The full source can be found [here](https://github.com/felangel/Bloc/tree/master/examples/github_search/flutter_github_search).
+The full source can be found [here](https://github.com/felangel/bloc/tree/master/examples/github_search/flutter_github_search).

 Finally, we're going to build our AngularDart Github Search app.